coding-by-feng/kiwi-ui/README.md

 - Electron-aware baseURL and headers
 - Centralized error handling via Element Message

-Important: In production builds, axios is externalized by webpack and is expected to be provided by a CDN script tag in public/index.html.
-See Troubleshooting below if the app does not start.
+Important: In this repository axios is bundled by default in production.
+If you decide to externalize axios (vue.config.js > configureWebpack.externals), ensure a matching CDN <script> tag is present in public/index.html so window.axios exists at runtime.

 - Vue CLI config: vue.config.js
   - publicPath: '/' for web, './' for Electron
-  - Externals in production: axios, wechat (remove or adjust if not using global scripts)
+  - Externals in production: none by default; you may opt-in to externalize libraries (e.g., axios) if you provide CDN scripts
   - Transpile: pdfjs-dist, @smallwei/avue, vue-pdf-embed
   - SplitChunks tuned for mobile; gzip compression in production
   - CSS: sass-loader configured via sassOptions (precision)